Advertiser disclosure

 Communication is key

 It’s important that spouses discuss their student loan debt openly.
 This can allow the couple to make the best financial decisions.
-Good luck!
+Good luck, and if you are still on your academic journey, be sure to apply for all the scholarships you qualify for!